ForEvolve/forevolve.github.io/_drafts/en/2021-03-14-learn-coding-with-dot-net-core-part-5.md

       }
 ---

-In this article we explore how to read user inputs from the console.
+In this article, we explore how to read user inputs from the console.
 This article is the foundation of more dynamic notions enabling our programs to change based on user interactions and react to them.

 {% include learn-coding-with-dot-net-core/intro-series.md %}<!--more-->